 Project Description

-The objective of this project is to design, fabricate, and fly a high-powered rocket for competition in the 2024 NASA Student Launch.
-The vehicle will deliver a payload to a specified altitude, deploy it, then be recovered safely.
+The objective of this project is to design, fabricate, launch, and recover a high-powered rocket for competition in the 2024 NASA Student Launch.
+The vehicle will carry a 5 lb mass simulating a payload throughout its flight.

 Key Goals